kevkaleido/kevs_blog1/src/content/blog/The Cosmic Mind.md

 Building on these ideas, comes: the Cosmic Mind Theory.
 This theory proposes that consciousness, rather than being a mere byproduct of complex neural activity, is a fundamental force of nature that interacts with the fabric of spacetime itself.
 According to this idea, the collective consciousness of all sentient beings in the universe exerts a subtle but measurable effect on cosmic expansion.

-To be clear, there is currently no scientific evidence supporting this theory.
-It remains purely in the realm of speculation and should not be confused with established scientific fact.
+This remains purely in the realm of speculation and should not be confused with established scientific fact.
 However, as a thought experiment, it offers some intriguing possibilities to consider:

 1. If consciousness does influence cosmic expansion, we might expect to see correlations between the development of complex life and periods of accelerated expansion.
 Interestingly, the observed acceleration of cosmic expansion over the past few billion years roughly coincides with the time frame in which complex life could have evolved on other planets in our galaxy.